 How To Decrease In Crochet

 Crochet enthusiasts often encounter situations where they need to reduce the number of stitches in their project, whether it’s to shape an amigurumi doll or create intricate patterns.
-Among the basic crochet decreasing methods one can name the Single Crochet Decrease, frequently referred as sc2tog and the ‘invisible decrease’.
+Among the basic crochet decreasing methods, one can name the Single Crochet Decrease, frequently referred to as sc2tog, and the ‘invisible decrease’.

 There are two main types of decreases in crochet: